uranxo/Minecraft-Autoclicker-To-Bypassing-MATB/README.md

 <p> and then you have to do the normal procedures of <a href="https://github.com/xKenyh/Minecraft-Autoclicker"style="text-decoration: none">the original repository</a>.</p>

 ## Notes 📝
-* This is the first version, if you see a bug, please open an issue. ☕
+* Please report autoclicker related bugs in the _original_ repository of the _original creator_ of the _original_ code
+* If you have suggestions or tips please make them in the